carineang/tp/docs/DeveloperGuide.md

 #### Planned:
-The application should be able to provide more informative error messages such as "Maximum number of contacts exceeded" when the maximum number of unique indexes that can be deleted exceeds 100, or for range-formats, when the start index and end index do not conform to the constraints specified in the user guide (such as the `START_INDEX` > `END_INDEX`, or any of the indexes specified in the format are invalid).
+The application should be able to provide more informative error messages such as "Maximum number of contacts exceeded" when the maximum number of unique indexes that can be deleted exceeds 100, or to display a relevant error messages when the indexes specified in the format do not conform to the constraints specified in the user guide for their respective formats, (such as `START_INDEX` > `END_INDEX` for ranged-delete format, and for all delete formats, when some of the indexes specified are invalid).